greenstick/bootstrapping-package-management-on-exacloud/README.md

 And as an added bonus, if you've ever had errors compiling packages on ExaCloud due to unsupported (old) compilers, the setup has been designed to resolve these issues as well.

 ### Step 1
-First, log on to ExaCloud, then start an interactive session (i.e. don't use the head node) and setup a `packages` directory:
+Log on to ExaCloud, then start an interactive session (i.e. don't use the head node) and setup a `packages` directory:
 ```
 condor_submit --interactive
 cd ~/ && mkdir packages
 ```

 ### Step 2
-Second, download and install Miniconda (x64, Python 2 version):
+Download and install Miniconda (x64, Python 2 version):
 ```
 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 bash Miniconda2-latest-Linux-x86_64.sh